XeroAPI/Xero-OpenAPI/scripts/api-diff/README.md

 These scripts are integrated into the GitHub Actions workflow at `.github/workflows/api-diff.yml`:
 - **test-branch-logic** job - Runs unit tests
 - **api-diff** job - Runs API diff checks with conditional breaking change enforcement
+- **html-reports** job - Generates HTML reports and uploads them as artifacts

 ### Branch Naming Convention
 The GitHub Actions workflow automatically adjusts its behavior based on branch names: